zichy/vicco/README.md

 ### FAQ

 **Are there any dependencies?
 Should I use Composer?**
-What the fuck, dude?
+What the fuck?
 This is literally _one_ PHP file.

 **Given that you released PHP software, you know how to write PHP, right?**
 Haha, no.